mhkeller/layercake.graphics/content/guide/00-introduction.md

 > You can also use the shorthand `[xGet(d), yGet(d)]`.
 See the [Store API](#store-api) section for a full list of computed properties.

-Because LayerCake has bound the target DOM element's dimensions to your scales, all computed properties will be updated automatically on resize.
+Because Layer Cake has bound the target DOM element's dimensions to your scales, all computed properties will be updated automatically on resize.

 ### Organizing components

-While it's perfectly fine to use LayerCake as a simple store and implement the rest of your project your own way, LayerCake also comes with helper functions to take care of creating graphic layers that have full access to the store.
+While it's perfectly fine to use Layer Cake as a simple store and implement the rest of your project your own way, Layer Cake also comes with helper functions to take care of creating graphic layers that have full access to the store.
 Add layers inside the `.svgLayers`, `.htmlLayers` or `.canvasLayers` method.
 Each layer is a Svelte component.
 When you've added all the layers to your cake, run `.render()`.

 Here's an example creating an SVG scatter plot using the above data.